1986–87 in English football: Diary of the season

 9 April 1987 – Fourth Division side Halifax Town become the first Football League members to be run by their local council as part of a rescue package to save the club from bankruptcy.

 11 April 1987 – Tottenham Hotspur reach their eighth FA Cup final by beating Watford 4–1 in the Villa Park semi-final.
 Charlton Athletic's survival chances are hit by a 2–1 defeat to Arsenal at Highbury.
-Everton remain in pole position in the title race by beating West Ham 4–0 at Goodison Park.
+Everton remain in pole position in the title race by beating West Ham United 4–0 at Goodison Park.
 Manchester City's survival hopes are hit hard when they lose 4–2 at home to Southampton.
-A similar blow befalls Liverpool's title hopes as they lose 2–1 to Norwich at Carrow Road.
+A similar blow befalls Liverpool's title hopes as they lose 2–1 to Norwich City at Carrow Road.
 Derby County remain top of the Second Division despite drawing 0–0 at home to local rivals Stoke City, although Portsmouth are a point behind with a game in hand.

 12 April 1987 – Coventry City reach their first cup final by beating Leeds United 3–2 at Hillsborough in the semi-final of the FA Cup.
-A midlands derby at St Andrew's sees West Bromwich Albion beat Birmingham City 1–0.
+In the Second Division, a Midlands derby at St Andrew's sees West Bromwich Albion beat Birmingham City 1–0.

 14 April 1987 – Newcastle United take another step towards First Division survival with a 1–0 win over Arsenal at Highbury.
 Nottingham Forest go sixth with a 3–2 away win over Sheffield Wednesday.
 Watford climb into the top half of the table by beating Chelsea 3–1 at Vicarage Road.
 West Ham's clash with Manchester United at Upton Park ends in a goalless draw.

-15 April 1987 – Tottenham's title hopes are left hanging by a thread after they are held to a 1–1 draw by Manchester City at Maine Road, while the lost two points are a major blow to the hosts in their battle for survival.
+15 April 1987 – Tottenham Hotspur's title hopes are left hanging by a thread after they are held to a 1–1 draw by Manchester City at Maine Road, while the lost two points are a major blow to the hosts in their battle for survival.

 16 April 1987 – Lawrie McMenemy resigns as manager of Second Division strugglers Sunderland, and is succeeded by Bob Stokoe, who was manager at Sunderland when they won the FA Cup in 1973.

 18 April 1987 – Everton move closer to winning the First Division title with a 1–0 away win over Aston Villa, who are six points adrift of the relegation playoff place and seven points adrift of automatic survival with five games remaining.
-Liverpool keep up their title bid with a 3–0 home win over Nottingham Forest, as do Tottenham with a 1–0 home win over Charlton Athletic.
-Luton Town's excellent season continues with a 2–0 home win over Coventry keeping them in fourth place.
-Newcastle move closer to survival with a 2–1 home win over Manchester United.
-Leicester City keep clear of the bottom four with a 1–0 home win over West Ham.
+Liverpool keep up their title bid with a 3–0 home win over Nottingham Forest, as do Tottenham Hotspur with a 1–0 home win over Charlton Athletic.
+Luton Town's excellent season continues with a 2–0 home win over Coventry City keeping them in fourth place.
+Newcastle United move closer to survival with a 2–1 home win over Manchester United.
+Leicester City keep clear of the bottom four with a 1–0 home win over West Ham United.
 Portsmouth go top of the Second Division on goal difference ahead of Derby County, who have a game in hand, by drawing 2–2 with Reading at Elm Park.